TeEsTeBe/ros-music-adapters/README.md

 If you want to use the ros-music-adapters with NEST, you have to compile NEST with MUSIC and MPI(for more details see https://nest-simulator.readthedocs.io/en/latest/installation/index.html and https://nest-simulator.readthedocs.io/en/latest/installation/install_options.html):
 - Download or clone NEST
 - Install dependencies
-- cmake -DCMAKE_INSTALL_PREFIX:PATH=/home/schultetobrinke/nest/nest-simulator-2.18 /home/schultetobrinke/Downloads/NEST/2.18/nest-simulator-2.18.0 -Dwith-music=ON [<path-to-music-installation>] -Dwith-mpi=ON
+- cmake -DCMAKE_INSTALL_PREFIX:PATH=/NEST/INSTALLATION/DIR /NEST/SRC/DIR -Dwith-music=ON[or /PATH/TO/MUSIC/INSTALLATION] -Dwith-mpi=ON
 - make
 - make install
 - make installcheck